blessingblockchain/blessingblockchain/README.md

 - I work as a Blockchain/Smart contract engineer.
 Mostly using Solidity, Reactjs, Nodejs, web3js, Javascript, Python, Typescript.
 - Also a strategist in Developer Relations, Community managements and Developer Advocacy.
 - Interested in Smart contract Engineering, Software Engineering and Developer Relations/Advocacy.
 - Wanna catch-up?
-Schedule a meet with me at calendly.com/adeolasola01
+Schedule a meet with me at https://calendly.com/adeolasola01
+- General mails at adeolasola01@gmail.com